 What Nutrients to Look Out For

-As far as nutrients go, check that your chosen fertilizer has a good ratio of nitrogen, phosphorus, and potassium.
+As far as nutrients go, check that your chosen fertilizer has a good ratio of:

 A high-quality or complete fertilizer will also include these key micronutrients: zinc, magnesium, iron, and calcium.